Springfield 3 - Three Women Missing in Missouri

 Stacy’s mother, Janis McCall has never given up hope she will find her daughter alive.
 Like other parents who search for their missing child, giving up hope is not an option.
 Following her daughter’s disappearance, Janis founded One Missing Link, a nonprofit organization that helps other families search for their missing loved ones.

 When a loved one is missing, family members suffer incredible turmoil in the aftermath of the disappearance.
 They replay the last time they saw their loved one, what they could have said, what they should have said.
 Is their loved one suffering?
 Are they injured and in a hospital?
 Is someone keeping them?
-Do they need rescue?
-The mind takes on a life of its own constantly revisiting their last minutes of contact.
+Do they need to be rescued?
+The mind takes on a life of its own constantly revisiting its last minutes of contact.
 Experts agree ambiguous loss is the most traumatic psychological experience a person can endure while existing in what seems a never-ending life of limbo.

 In the meantime, this incredibly courageous mother with the strength of an entire lion pride continues searching for her beloved daughter.
 To Janis, if there is even a small chance her daughter Stacy McCall, Suzie Streeter and Sherrill Levitt are still alive, giving up is never an option.

-Janis told Discovery ID, “If there is one tenth, one hundredth of one percent of a chance I can find her – I want that - I want to find her.
+Janis told Discovery ID, “If there is one-tenth, one-hundredth of one percent of a chance I can find her – I want that - I want to find her.
 I want her to know how very much she means to us.”
-One can look into this mother’s eyes and never fully comprehend what the last twenty years has been like.
+One can look into this mother’s eyes and never fully comprehend what the last two decades have been like.

 When I asked Janis if there was anything she wished she would have said to Stacy the last night she saw her, Janis says, “I wish I had told her she couldn't go anywhere that night but that is a little unrealistic.
 If I had only known what I know now.”